What Is X Times The Square Root Of X

 • Shading and Lighting: In computer graphics, shading models sometimes use power functions to simulate the way light interacts with surfaces.
 An exponent of 3/2 (equivalent to x√x) could be used to create specific lighting effects.

-• Texture Mapping: Texture mapping techniques might utilize functions involving x√x to warp or distort textures in a controlled manner.
+• Texture Mapping: Texture mapping techniques might make use of functions involving x√x to warp or distort textures in a controlled manner.

 Economics